AleX4270/WebConsole_Prototype/README.md

 # WebConsole_Prototype
-A prototype of a 'Web Console' that is going to be used in the future projects.
+This is a prototype of a 'Web Console' that is going to be used in the future projects.

+It is currently a 1.0 version and the console can be used as a template in my future projects.

 Made in plain HTML, CSS and JavaScript